Skip to footer content

 Console.WriteLine("Generating PDF report...")

-' Additional code specific to PDF generation using IronPDF
+' Additional code for PDF generation with IronPDF

 End Sub